 Driving agricultural innovation

 These are key actions of the Australian Government’s National Agricultural Innovation Agenda.
-For more on the Policy Statement and Agenda, visit National Agricultural Innovation Agenda.
+For more on the Digital Foundations for Agriculture Strategy and the new National Centre for Digital Agriculture, visit National Agricultural Innovation Agenda.

 Australia’s primary industries have a strong tradition of being innovative and adaptive to new challenges.
 They have proven to be highly efficient and competitive in international markets.
 The outlook for the Australian primary industries sector is strong, with the world’s demand for food rising, driven by population growth and calls for higher quality and greater variety of food.